al3v/Terraformer-AWS-Project/README.md

 <br/><br/>

 ## Prerequisites 🧰
-✅ **AWS CLI:** Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with the necessary access rights to your AWS resources.
+✅ **AWS CLI:** Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html) installed and configured with the necessary access rights to your AWS resources.
 ✅ **Terraform:** Ensure you have [Terraform](https://developer.hashicorp.com/terraform/install) installed on your machine.
 Terraform is required to manage the generated files and apply changes.

 <br/><br/>

 ## Installation 🐾
 ### Installing Terraformer💫
-1) After installing Terraform, Download exe file for required cloud provider from [here](https://github.com/GoogleCloudPlatform/terraformer/releases).
-In our case it is windows amd64.
+1) After installing Terraform, Download exe file for the required cloud provider from [here](https://github.com/GoogleCloudPlatform/terraformer/releases).
+In our case, it is windows amd64.
 *source: https://github.com/GoogleCloudPlatform/terraformer/tree/master?tab=readme-ov-file#installation*

 2) Add the path to the Terraformer executable file to the environmental variables' "Path" variable on your local system.